lumi-a/masters-thesis/thesis.typ

       )
     },

     caption: [All $2^6$ possible solutions to @knapsack-example.
 Solutions exceeding capacity $c=20$ are marked in #Purple[purple].
-The optimum is circled in #Blue[blue].\ Pareto-optimal solutions are marked by $#sym.star.filled$.], ) <fig-example-knapsack>
+The optimum is circled in #Blue[blue].
+Pareto-optimal solutions are marked by $#sym.star.filled$.], ) <fig-example-knapsack>
 ] <knapsack-example>

-A *solution* is any sub-list of the list of items $I$, regardless of whether it exceeds the capacity $c$.
-For some solution $A$, we denote by $Weight(A)$ its total weight (i.e. the sum of the weights of the items in $A$), and by $Profit(A)$ its total profit.
-We can visualize the space of _all_ possible solutions -- including those that exceed the maximum weight capacity -- by plotting the tuple $(Weight(A), Profit(A))$.

 === Pareto-Sets

-In practice, one might not know the capacity beforehand, or might have unlimited capacity but some tradeoff-function between weights and profits, for example $u(w, p) = p - w^2$.
-To cover all these cases simultaneously, we can narrow down the space by eliminating all solutions that can never be optimal.
+In practice, one might not know the capacity $c$, or might have unlimited capacity but some tradeoff-function between weights and profits, for example $u(w, p) = p - w^2$ that must be maximised instead.
+The original objective ("maximise total profit while having total weight at most $c$") can also be expressed by such a tradeoff-function, $u(w, p) = p ⋅ χ_(w ≤ c)$, where $χ$ is the indicator-function.

+All of these cases can be covered simultaneously: We can narrow down the space by eliminating all solutions that can never be optimal for any reasonable tradeoff-function.
 The set of those solutions is the _Pareto-set_ @RoeglinBookChapter:
 #definition[
   For solutions $A$ and $B$, we say $A$ *dominates* $B$ if and only if:
   $